FRONTERA ALLOCATION SUBMISSION GUIDELINES

 TACC’s Frontera High Performance Computing resource is provided through funding from the National Science Foundation (NSF).
 Frontera provides a uniquely balanced set of capabilities that supports both capability and capacity simulation, data intensive science, visualization, and data analysis, as well as emerging applications in AI and deep learning.
 Representing a substantial public investment, the compute time provided by Frontera is vast, yet still finite, and the process for allocating this time requires rigor to insure the investment is protected and used as effectively as possible.
-This page defines the policies governing allocations on the Frontera system.
-Frontera is a system for discovery and new use cases may emerge — please don’t hesitate to contact the project team if you feel you have special circumstances not covered by this document.
+This page defines the policies and submission guidelines governing allocations on the Frontera system.
+Frontera is a system for discovery and new use cases may emerge — please don’t hesitate to contact the project team if you feel you have special circumstances not covered herein.

 Frontera is broadly available to any US researcher (or their non-US collaborators) working in open research.
 By “open”, the expectation is that any research performed on Frontera will result in publication in a broadly available journal or conference.